marksmayo/tc-qa-mini-todo-test-automation/README.md

 Make sure to include all source code in the repository.

 ## Submission
-Please organisee, design and document your code as if it were going into production - then push your changes to the main branch.
+Please organise, design and document your code as if it were going into production - then push your changes to the main branch.
 After you have completed everything please share a link with our Team.

 Have fun building! 🚀